-The Spokane Housing Authority (SHA) continues its Moving To Work (MTW) demonstration program in 2025.
+The Spokane Housing Authority (SHA) continues it's Moving To Work (MTW) demonstration program in 2025.
 Creating vibrant communities where people thrive is SHA's vision for MTW.
-With the flexibility and new tools provided by MTW, SHA will be able to assist our participants in reaching for what is possible and improve their quality of life.
+With the flexibility and new tools provided by MTW, SHA will be able to assist participants in reaching for what is possible and improving their quality of life.
 This marks the second year of a five-year project on Landlord Incentives for an overall MTW term of 20 years.
-All MTW initiatives will be combined with a commitment to seek and end racial and other demographic characteristics as determinates of success.
+All MTW initiatives will be combined with a commitment to seek and end demographic characteristics as determinates of success.
 SHA will continue to develop additional local strategies during our participation in MTW, learning from our experiences and other MTW agencies.